Monday, September 25, 2023

 Second, the Halqa system needs to be stopped.

-Unfortunately, the BJP-JJP has given no indication that they would do so The irony is that this situation is about Haryana known for Mahabharat who is against injustice.
+Unfortunately, the BJP-JJP has not indicated that they would do so The irony is that this situation is about Haryana known for Mahabharat who is against injustice.

 But today’s youth is fascinated by guns and violence, Fortunately, many people are striving to work against this gun culture Prof Pandit Rao Dharennavar launched a campaign against gun culture But despite such movements of civil society, the popularity of famous pop singers is not declining.

-I hope you liked this article If you have any feedback, let us know on social media If you want to join our community, you can join our newsletter
+I hope you liked this article If you have any feedback, let us know on social media If you want to join our community follow us on Instagram here

 See you next time!